SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - 'How skilled juniors are' shouldn't be the metric of whether you are a good mentor, because everyone has different starting points.
 It's about whether they're getting better.
 It's about whether they feel happy in this club.

-The harm of taking metrics and believing that these are good metrics (when they are actually likely flawed for the reasons listed above),
+The harms of taking metrics and believing that these are good metrics (when they are actually likely flawed for the reasons listed above), is
+1. Inaccurate judgement of whether an action was beneficial or not (because it might have improved one metric but ruined what really matters).
+It's also likely to give you a short term gain
-- If you do _have_ to take metrics, try to somehow link them to the joy, growth, and interpersonal well-being of the members.
+If you do _have_ to take metrics, try to somehow link them to the joy, growth, and interpersonal well-being of the members.